joshseven/Bike_project1/README.md

 # Bike_Project

+##Goal
-Sample of product landing page website built with HTML and CSS.
+Create a duplicate of a sample product landing page website with HTML and CSS.

 ## Tools used